• FB

 • Total Time: 30 minutes

-• Category: bread, no need, carbs, sandwiches
+• Category: Bread, carbs, no need, sandwiches

-• Method: oven, no knead
+• Method: no knead, oven

-• Cuisine: bread, no need, carbs, sandwiches
+• Cuisine: bread, carbs, no need, sandwiches

 Ingredients

-• 650 grams (5 cups) Bread Flour
+• 650 grams (almost 5 cups) Bread Flour

-• 465 grams (2 cups less 2 tablespoon) warm water
+• 465 grams (2 cups less 2 tablespoons) warm water

-• 14 grams kosher or sea salt
+• 14 grams of kosher or sea salt

 • 4 grams instant yeast (active dry or instant active dry)